 You can achieve a good level of audience engagement in your typical business PowerPoint presentation with three simple techniques.

 Slides.
 Your slides should support your talk.
 On their own slides don’t count as your presentation.
 Without you they are nothing.
-So don’t be tempted to fill them with words or text.
+So don’t be tempted to fill them with words or text (like this NSA PowerPoint presentation slide deck).
 If you need handouts, before or after your talk, use a word document or a white paper.

-When your slides serve as a visual metaphor for your spoken word you are approaching presenter’s nirvana.
+When your slides serve as a visual metaphor for your spoken word, then you are approaching presenter’s nirvana.

 Your words.
 Choose your words carefully.
-Consider their complexity, meaning and ease of understanding.
+You want to consider their complexity, meaning and ease of understanding.

-Complex words might trip you up in mid-sentence–stalling the flow of your argument.
+Complex words might trip you up in mid-sentence.
+Then they can stall the flow of your argument.
 The meaning of your words might be open to interpretation; particularly if you use abbreviations or acronyms.
-And some words might simply be misunderstood.
-Without understanding there’s little chance of audience engagement.
-Choose them carefully.
+And some words might possibly be misunderstood.
+Because, without understanding, there’s little chance of audience engagement.
+So, choose them carefully.

 Your voice.
 Aim for modulation in your voice.
 Few of us can lay claim to a Shakespearian theatrical tone…and that’s not a problem.
-For starters, aim to change the tempo of your presentation with a change of pace.
+So, for starters, aim to change the tempo of your presentation with a change of pace.
 Try slow and considered.
 Then try fast and furious before reverting to a characteristic pace.
-Alternation will engender interest.
+Whatever the event, alternation will engender interest.

 Aim to change your pitch with certain words or key phrases.
-Your audience will notice your change of pitch.
+That’s because your audience will notice your change of pitch.
 Your signal will engage their interest.

-Aim to change the volume of your speech.
+Then, aim to change the volume of your speech.
 Use loudness for emphasis.
-Use a quiet voice and your audience will listen intently to hear your words.
-It’s sometime’s an idea to repeat a phrase that you say really quietly.
-That way you give your audience the chance to listen again.
+Speak with a quiet voice and your audience will listen intently to hear your words.
+It’s sometimes an idea to repeat a phrase that you say really quietly.
+Because that way you give your audience the chance to listen again.

 For find out more about presentation audience engagement, you can always attend a Time to Market presentation training course.